webdev03/nztrain-api/README.md

 # nztrain-api

 An unofficial client for the [NZTrain](https://train.nzoi.org.nz) website used by the [NZOI](https://nzoi.org.nz).
-Supports ..todo.. with full TypeScript support and JSDoc comments for an amazing developer experience.
+Includes full TypeScript support and JSDoc comments for an amazing developer experience.

 > [!WARNING]
-> This project is unaffiliated with NZTrain or the NZOI!
-Use at your own risk!
+> This project is unaffiliated with NZTrain or the NZOI! **Use at your own risk!**

 ## Installation